mattngaw/quartz/content/diary/courses.md

    put together so much code from scratch.
-By the end of the semester, we were able to cobble together a compiler and runtime environment that *in principle* performed [mark-and-sweep garbage collection](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Na%C3%AFve_mark-and-sweep) on top of implementing the [C0 language](https://c0.cs.cmu.edu/docs/c0-reference.pdf).
+By the end of the semester, we were able to cobble together a compiler and runtime environment that *in principle* performed [mark-and-sweep garbage collection](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Na%C3%AFve_mark-and-sweep) on top of compiling for the [C0 language](https://c0.cs.cmu.edu/docs/c0-reference.pdf).

 - [18-341](https://github.com/CMU-HKN/CMU-ECE-CS-Guide/blob/master/electives/18341.md) Logic Design and Verification (12)

    - Took this for extra SystemVerilog practice.
 I personally did not find verification interesting, but SV has some nifty constructs.
-I was chilling in the class until USB.

 - 🔨 [18-500](https://course.ece.cmu.edu/~ece500/projects/) ECE Design Experience (12)

-   - My salty, reductionist take on what happened to my team: set ourselves up for Icarian failure by choosing a very difficult project, failed to get early enough feedback to bring us back down to earth, grinded ourselves to the bone just to get something barely working at the end, with lots of busy documentation work interspersed.
+   - My salty, reductionist take on what happened to my team: set ourselves up for Icarian failure by choosing a difficult project, failed to get early enough feedback to bring us back down to earth, grinded ourselves to the bone just to get something barely working at the end, with lots of busy documentation work throughout.

 - 85-241 Social Psychology (9)

 - (Research) Application-Based Fault-Tolerance, Radiation Hardening, Floating-Point ($)

-**FCE Hours**: 56, definitely was at least 56.
+**FCE Hours**: 56, was at least 56 (probably more at some points).

-**Other Commitments**: Gym 5-6x a week (until the last quarter of the semester), SO time, some social life (in the first two thirds), a spring break trip (do not regret despite the later pain).

 **Workload**: The highest I have ever experienced.
 This semester there were probably 10ish days where I effectively did not sleep (1-2 hours max, I can't operate with truly zero sleep).
-Call it cognitive dissonance and justification of effort, but in this semester I feel I learned the most I ever have despite the suffering.
+Call it cognitive dissonance/justification of effort, but in this semester I feel I learned the most I ever have despite the suffering.
 I do not regret going through the struggle.

 ## Fall 2023

 - ⭐️ [18-740](https://github.com/CMU-HKN/CMU-ECE-CS-Guide/blob/master/electives/18740.md) Modern Computer Architecture and Design (12)

    - Conceptually interesting.
 It was the first time I was properly exposed to out-of-order execution.
 The labs could be a lot better, since I did not gain much insight from them.
-Logistically, the class could have been run a lot better (more TAs were definitely needed).

 - 🔨 [18-643](https://users.ece.cmu.edu/~jhoe/doku/doku.php?id=18-643_reconfigurable_logic) Reconfigurable Hardware (12)

    - On first glance, this class looks like a class on FPGAs and HLS.
-However, much of the lecture content covers those topics, but the labs make this class a hardware design and optimization class in disguise.
+Much of the lecture content covers those topics, but the labs make this class a hardware design and optimization class in disguise.
 It was painful to use Vitis HLS, but otherwise I learned a lot about hardware design (a tool-agnostic skill).

 - ❤️ [18-220](https://youtu.be/wfXyBDZX-zw) Electronic Devices and Analog Circuits (12)

-   - Fundamental, and Professor Budnik made it very enjoyable.
+   - Fundamental, and Professor Budnik made it incredibly enjoyable.

 - 82-137 Chinese Calligraphy: Culture and Skills (9)